Provided links give access to

 browser back button.

 ANSI Flanges, API 6AB Flanges,

-flanges commonly used in surface drilling and production.
-These flanges have a
+used in surface drilling and production.
+These flanges have a long history and

-long history and many flanges used in the past have been discontinued,
+many flanges used in the past have been

-modern configurations.
-Originally, all flanges related to pipe and became
+replaced by more modern configurations.
+Originally, all flanges related to pipe

 As equipment with